-Applying for Admission to the Program: In order to meet the requirements of the current job market, students of this program must have significant prior professional experience as Network and/or System Administrators or must demonstrate successful completion of certificate or degree programs in Network and System Administration.
+In order to meet the requirements of the current job market, students of this program must have significant prior professional experience as Network and/or System Administrators or must demonstrate successful completion of certificate or degree programs in Network and System Administration.

-- An Academic Math Level of 3 - Substantial experience at installing and configuring computers and skill at working with the command line interface. - Successful completion of the Foundations of Computer Security Certificate
+-An Academic Math Level of 3

+- -Substantial experience at installing and configuring computers and skill at working with the command line interface. - -Successful completion of the Foundations of Computer Security Certificate

 Major/Area Requirements (16 credits)

+CIS 161 Introduction to PowerShell 4

 CNT 251 Designing Windows Server Security 4

+CSS 205 Essentials of Network Penetration Testing 4

 CSS 210 Basic Network Perimeter Protection 4

-CSS 212 Computer Security V 4

-CSS 220 Computer Security VI 4

-Minimum Credits Required for the Program: 16